advikasonti/cse15l-lab-reports/LabReport3.md

 ```

 ### Option 2: -type
-The `-type` command intuitively searched for a file or directory of certain type.
+The `-type` command intuitively searches for a file or directory of certain type.

 #### Example 1
 Below, I used it to find `d`, which looks for anything that is of a directory type under `written_2`.